 Unlike women’s tight fitting short sweaters, teenagers wore oversized women’s (or men’s) sweaters that bagged around the low hip, with loose sleeves and a large crew neck opening.
 Many were button up styles similar to the collegiate look, however to be really stylin’, teens never wore it traditionally.
 They either draped over their shoulders or wore them backwards, buttoning up the backside.
 This odd trend continued into the ’50s as well.

-Pullover styles like those worn on the right were acceptable teen wear too.
+Pullover styles like those worn on the above were acceptable teen wear, too.
 They were purchased a few sizes up to get the perfect amount of sloppiness.

 See more examples of sweaters from the 1940s, 1950s and 1960s.